ibm-cloud-docs/billing-usage/billing-faq.md

 {: #how-apply-promo}
 {: faq}

 To apply your promo code, go to the [Promotions](https://{DomainName}/billing/promotions) page in the console, enter your promo code, and click **Apply**.
-For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes).
+For more information, see [Applying promo codes](/docs/billing-usage?topic=billing-usage-applying-promo-codes).

+You might be looking for information on feature codes and subscription codes, which are available for certain account types.
+For more information, see [Applying feature codes to Lite accounts](/docs/billing-usage?topic=account-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

 ## How do I apply a feature code?
 {: #entercode}